Khadija-nabil/alx_html_css1/README.md

 ### Sectional layout:
 The website is divided into clear sections, each with its own unique design and layout.
 Interactive elements: The website features interactive elements, such as buttons and hover effects, to enhance the user experience.

+## Acknowledgments
+This project was built using a range of tools and resources, including:

+Source Sans 3 font family
+CSS Grid for layout
+Flexbox for layout
+We hope you enjoy using this project!

+/To get started with this project, simply clone the repository and open the index.html file in your favorite web browser./